burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

-# Compiler role Briefly
+# Compiler's Role Briefly
 The compiler compiles the code and converts it into instruction written for a specific Instruction Set Architecture (ISA) or another machine-dependent representation and saves the results of processing of each source file into a correspondent object file.

-# Compiler role under Zoom
+# The Compiler's Role in Detail

-## Lexical analysis
+## Lexical Analysis

 Lexical analysis of the program by splitting the program into.
 An important part is that the C/C++ compiler always tries to assemble the longest token (in terms of the number of single characters) by processing the text from left to right, even if the result is an unbuildable program.